Our people and partnership team

 JP is a sought-after public speaker both nationally and internationally, sharing insights into the challenges and successes of Indigenous business and the growth of the Indigenous economy within Canada today.
 His achievements are being recognized by the Public Policy Forum as a 2024 Honouree.

-Showing 10 of 34
+Showing 10 of 10

-Meet the Smart Prosperity Institute team
+Meet the Smart Prosperity Institute Team

 The expertise of the Smart Prosperity team is an essential ingredient in Generate Canada’s success–bringing world-leading research and policy expertise to help shape, inform, and guide our Solution Spaces’ work.